-Delivering consistent customer experiences is key.
-It drives up customer satisfaction and boosts customer retention.
+Delivering service that matters is key.
+It drives up NPS score and boosts customer retention.

 These in turn increase business growth.